6 steps schools can immediately take to protect against active shooters

 She has worked with risk management policy groups internationally and in the U.S. including SARMA (Security Assessment Risk Management Association); ASIS (The International Society of Industrial Security) serving on both the ASIS – Physical Security Council, and the ASIS – Information Technology Security Council (ITSC).
 In addition, she has worked with organizations in more than eighteen countries; and with large private companies.
 She was a member of the IBM Data Governance Council and other leading industry analyst groups.

 Ms. Ramsey-Hamilton has been working for more than twenty-five years in how to use quantitative programs to assess and forecast a variety of outcomes, including creating models for using forecasting as a mechanism to plan and predict the results of political campaigns.

-For the last fifteen years, Ms. Ramsey-Hamilton has focused on the development of accurate and robust security risk assessment programs.
-With hundreds of clients in over thirty countries, she speaks at security conferences around the world including South Africa, Taiwan, Nambia, Abu Dhabi, Qatar, London, Ireland, Belgium, Thailand and hundreds more.
+For the last fifteen years, Ms. Ramsey-Hamilton has focused on the development of accurate and robust Active Shooter, Anti-Terrorism, and Security Risk assessment programs.
+With hundreds of clients in over thirty countries, she speaks at security conferences all over the United States, and around the world including England, Belgium, Japan, South Africa, Taiwan, Abu Dhabi, Qatar, Ireland, Belgium, Thailand and dozens more.

-She received the distinguished service award from the Maritime Security Council, and a lifetime achievement award from the Anti-Terrorism Certification Board in 2011.
+She received the distinguished service award from the Maritime Security Council, and a Lifetime Achievement award from the Anti-Terrorism Accreditation Board in 2011.

-Caroline is currently working on several books about security and lives in south Florida.
+Caroline is currently working on several books about security and is President of Risk and Security LLC, a risk assessment consulting practice, and lives in Annapolis, Maryland and South Florida.